quicsharp/quicsharp/README.md

 * Packet factory that implements all the Long Header Packet types and the Short Header Packet type.
 They should match the draft.
 * A few frames were implemented (Padding, Ack, Stream).
 They can be encoded and decoded inside every type of packet.
 * Streams are implemented and can be used like the TCP Streams in C#.
 However, the stream type is not implemented (it is always bidirectionnal).
 * The packets are acknowledged according to the draft.
 They are acknowledged more than necessary.
-However we don't send retry packet if a packet is lost.
+We resend lost packets.
 * TLS is not implemented.

 ## How to use